pyepics/pyepics/doc/autosave.rst

 .. method:: save(save_file=None, verbose=False)

-   read currect PV values, write save file.
+   read current PV values, write save file.

    :param save_file: name of save file or `None`.
 If `None`, the name of
-                     the request file and timaestamp (to seconds) will be used to build a file name.
+                     the request file and timestamp (to seconds) will be used to build a file name.
 Note that there is no check for overwriting files.
    :param verbose: whether to print results to the screen [default `False`]